Alexander Meadows Rendel

-Sir Alexander Meadows Rendel, KCIE (3 April 1828 – 23 January 1918) was an English civil engineer.
+Sir Alexander Meadows Rendel, KCIE (3 April 1829 – 23 January 1918) was an English civil engineer.

+Early life

 Rendel was born in Plymouth, the eldest son of the engineer James Meadows Rendel and his wife Catherine Harris.
-Three of his brothers were civil engineers: George Wightwick Rendel, Stuart Rendel, 1st Baron Rendel (who was also a Liberal MP), and Hamilton Owen Rendel.
+Three of his brothers were civil engineers: George Wightwick Rendel, Stuart Rendel, 1st Baron Rendel (who was also a Liberal MP), and Hamilton Owen Rendel (who designed and supervised the installation of the steam driven compound condensing pump engines, hydraulic accumulators and hydraulic machinery that first operated the bascules of the iconic Tower Bridge in London).

 He was educated at The King's School Canterbury and Trinity College, Cambridge.

+Career

 Rendel was the engineer of the London Dock Company in 1856, and was responsible for the Shadwell Basin, the Connaught Tunnel and the Royal Albert Dock in London, the Albert and Edinburgh Docks in Leith, Workington Dock and Harbour.
 In 1857-1858 he visited India, and was consulting engineer to the India Office, the East India Railway and other Indian railways, and was a member of the commission to determine narrow gauge for Indian Railways, in 1870.

 He designed the Lansdowne Bridge Rohri at Sukkur over the Indus River, which when it was completed in 1889 was the largest cantilever bridge in the world.
-The climax of his bridge-building career was considered to be the Howrah or Jubilee Bridge allowing trains to cross the Hooghly River near Calcutta; this was opened by the Viceroy on 21 February 1887 He was appointed a Knight Commander of the Order of the Indian Empire (KCIE) in 1897.
+The climax of his bridge-building career was considered to be the Howrah or Jubilee Bridge allowing trains to cross the Hooghly River near Calcutta; this was opened by the Viceroy on 21 February 1887.
+He was appointed a Knight Commander of the Order of the Indian Empire (KCIE) in 1897.